20 Fun Ways To Celebrate Arbor Day With Kids in the Twin Cities

 A family-friendly tree-planting event for Arbor Day.
 Bring gloves, wear sturdy shoes and dress for dirt

-Celebrate Arbor Day with fun activities, including making tree posters, planting a tree, receive a free tree seedling and cleaning up the park, trail or watershed area.
-April 29, 2023; 9:30am.
+Celebrate Arbor Day with fun activities, including making tree posters, planting a tree, receive a free tree seedling and cleaning up the park.
+April 27, 2024; 9:30am.

 McColl Pond Environmental Learning & Event Center, 13550 Dakota Ave., Savage, Minnesota 55378